telerik/kendo-ui-builder/docs/views/unauthorized.md

 ## Features

-* Represents the layout of the page that loads when the users try to access content outside their defined access rights.
+* Represents the layout of the page that loads when the users try to access any content that is outside their defined access rights.
 For more information, refer to the articles on [authentication, user roles, and authorization]({% slug authentication_kuib %}).
 * Allows you to edit some of its properties.
 For more information on which properties are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.

 ## Preview